Oklahoma City Bankruptcy Lawyer

 - Complete your credit counseling class.
 You must provide your certificate at the time you file.
 Most classes can be taken online!

 - Provide information and documents requested by your trustee.
-Failure to provide required documentation may result in the dismissal of your case.
+Failure to provide the required documentation may result in the dismissal of your case.

 - Attend your 341 Hearing!
 While a first failure to appear will likely result in the hearing be rescheduled, continuous failures will result in the dismissal of your case.